sandialabs/seat-qgis-plugin/docs/src/modules/shear_stress.rst

 Output
 """"""
 - GeoTIFF raster files: Visualize shear stress with and without devices, shear stress changes, and mobility classifications.

+  - Output layers are interpolated onto structured grids.
+  - **calculated_stressor.tif** : The probability weight difference between with devices and baseline models results.

+  - **calculated_stressor_with_receptor.tif**

+    * Shear Stress: the mobility (Tau/TauCrit) difference using the grain size in the receptor file.

+  - **receptor.tif** : the receptor file interpolated to the same grid as the output
+  - **calculated_stressor_reclassified.tif** :

+    * Shear Stress: reclassified into increase erosion or deposition compared to the no device model run.

 - CSV files: Contain statistics of area changes and mobility classifications.

+  * The stressor values are binned into 25 bins and the surface area in which that change occurred, the percent of the overall model domain, and number of cells within the stressor is saved to a csv file.
+    + Lat/Lon converted to UTM (meter) coordinates for calculation.
+    + UTM remains in the original unit of measure

+- When a receptor is included, the stressor and stressor with receptor values are further segmented by unique receptor values.

+  * For acoustics, the threshold exceeded, the species percent, and species density are generated.

+- For Shear Stress and Velocity, the area of each unique reclassified value is defined and for each unique receptor value when included.

 Sources
 """""""